TED TODD FLOORING

-The first of these is having the unique opportunity an exceptionally rare one-off treasure with a story to tell – our stock of one-off materials will only last so long, and once it is gone, the like will never be available again.
+The first of these is having the unique opportunity of an exceptionally rare one-off treasure with a story to tell – our stock of one-off materials will only last so long, and once it is gone, the like will never be available again.

 Minimal environmental impact is another big plus.
-From French Oak to Swiss Pine, all of our Antique wood flooring has genuine antique certification.
+From French Oak to Swiss Pine, all of our antique wood flooring has genuine antique certification.
 For this reason, you also know that the materials used to create these floors are 100% genuine and not cheap imitations, like LVT.

 What are the differences between Antique Wood Flooring and Reclaimed Wood Flooring?

-The term ‘reclaimed wood’ does however cover all wood that has been sourced and recycled from a building or construction, to be used for a new purpose, which in our case, is for floors and cladding.
+The term ‘reclaimed wood’ does however cover all wood that has been sourced and recycled from a building or construction, to be used for a new purpose, which in our case, is for vintage wood floors and cladding.

 All species of wood can be reclaimed or antique, and reclaimed and antique Douglas Fir, Elm, Pine, Jarrah, Antique Oak flooring can be found in Woodworks by Ted Todd.